tkotani/ecalj/README.md

 Note that what we need is at q to zero limit.

 3. We have to make interpolation to q to zero.
-In cases, degenerted bands (supposed to be almost the same values) tends to show larger differences at  q \to 0.
 In such a case, a possible way is "take average of degenerated bands, and make an interpolation (least squrre fit by gnuplot).